Use Code

 What Is Impaired Fasting Glucose?

 Impaired fasting glucose<sup>3</sup> is defined as glucose values of 100 to 125 mg/dL when you first wake up and before you’ve eaten anything for the day.
-Prediabetes is the same thing as impaired fasting glucose and it’s a sign that glucose is not being used efficiently in the body.
+Prediabetes is the same thing as impaired fasting glucose, and it’s a sign that glucose is not being used efficiently in the body.

 Regulating glucose is critical—your body carefully monitors how much stays in your blood versus how much is taken in by your cells.
 When glucose rises, insulin is released from your pancreas.

 The dawn phenomenon is the body’s way of preparing for the day by releasing hormones that signal the release of glucose from your liver.
-At the same time, insulin sends the signal to move glucose out of the blood and into the cells to give you energy to get up.
+At the same time, insulin sends the signal to move glucose out of the blood and into the cells to give you the energy to get up.
 This is a normal response, and the rise should be temporary until insulin does its job.

 What Causes Impaired Fasting Glucose?